Why HubSpot activities show up wrong in Salesforce & how to correct them

 Some limitations are worth keeping in mind.

-Activity owners don’t always sync perfectly; if a HubSpot user isn’t mapped to Salesforce, tasks default to the integration user.
+However, if a HubSpot user isn't mapped to a Salesforce user, the task will still default to the integration user to prevent sync failure.

 Historical data from before a contact was syncing (or before toggles were enabled) won’t import automatically.